NightfallRollup/nightfall-phase2ceremony/serve/README.md

 aws configure
 ```

-Add your polygon IAM access and secret keys.
+Add your IAM access and secret keys.

 ### Execute the script